CristianAndreoli94/Master-s-Thesis/README.md

 - **Advanced Preprocessing:** Calibration, conversion to GRD and CSI, down/up-sampling, and intelligent tiling for optimal training and evaluation.
 - **Modeling:**
   - Fine-tuned YOLOv8 (CNN-based, pretrained on COCO) for robust, near real-time detection on SAR.
-  - Vision Transformer foundation model (Clay) integrated for benchmarking flexibility on variable-size inputs.
+  - Vision Transformer foundation model for Earth Observation (Clay) adapted and fine-tuned for object detection task.
   - Ablation and benchmarking of ResNet50-based backbone for comparison.
 - **Key Findings:**
   - YOLOv8 successfully transfers to SAR imagery with suitable fine-tuning and augmentation.
   - No significant detection benefit from CSI (colorized) vs. GRD (amplitude) images.
-  - Sub-metric resolution improves recall but increases computational demands.
-  - Transformer models require more SAR-specific pretraining/data to compete with optimized CNNs.
+  - The careful choice of resolution (resizing) and tile size further improved localization, confirming that hyperparameter tuning is crucial for small-object detection.
 - **Research Impact:** The thesis demonstrates the practical effectiveness and limits of current deep learning architectures for small object detection in complex radar imagery, providing benchmarks for both academic and industrial Earth observation communities.

 ---